The Flaming Lips

 The Flaming Lips are an American psychedelic rock band formed in 1983 in Oklahoma City, Oklahoma.
-The band currently consists of Wayne Coyne (vocals, guitars, bass, keyboards), Steven Drozd (guitars, bass, keyboards, drums, vocals), Derek Brown (keyboards, guitars, percussion), Matt Duckworth Kirksey (drums, percussion, keyboards) and Tommy McKenzie (bass).
-Coyne and Drozd have remained the band's only consistent members since 1991, with Coyne being the only remaining founding member following the departure of bassist and keyboardist Michael Ivins in 2021.
+The band currently consists of Wayne Coyne (vocals, guitars, bass, keyboards), Derek Brown (keyboards, guitars, percussion), Matt Duckworth Kirksey (drums, percussion, keyboards), AJ Slaughter (guitar, keyboards, pedal steel) and Tommy McKenzie (bass).
+Coyne is the only remaining founding member following the departure of bassist and keyboardist Michael Ivins in 2021.
+From 1991 to 2024, Steven Drozd played a crucial role in the band as co-songwriter and multi-instrumentalist.

-The group recorded several albums and EPs on an indie label, Restless, in the 1980s and early 1990s.
+The band started out playing garage punk and noise pop, before branching into more psychedelic and experimental territory.
+They recorded several albums and EPs on an indie label, Restless, in the 1980s and early 1990s.
 After signing to Warner Brothers they released Hit to Death in the Future Head (1992), followed by Transmissions from the Satellite Heart (1993) and the hit single "She Don't Use Jelly" which broke the band into the mainstream.
 They later released The Soft Bulletin (1999), which was NME magazine's Album of the Year, followed by the critically acclaimed Yoshimi Battles the Pink Robots (2002).
 In February 2007, they were nominated for a BRIT Award for "Best International Act".
 The group has won three Grammy Awards, including two for Best Rock Instrumental Performance.
 They were placed on Q magazine's list of the "50 Bands to See Before You Die" in 2002.